 Learn about the lab: research focus, lab members, news, and publications.

-Jiyeon Choi received her M.S. from Korea University in Seoul, Korea and her Ph.D. in cell and developmental biology from Rutgers University in New Jersey.
+Jiyeon Choi received her B.S. from Ewha Womans University and her M.S. from Korea University in Seoul, Korea, and her Ph.D. in cell and developmental biology from Rutgers University in New Jersey.
 In 2011, Dr. Choi joined NCI as a postdoctoral fellow in the Laboratory of Translational Genomics; she was promoted to research fellow in 2016.
 In 2019, Dr. Choi was appointed as an Earl Stadtman Investigator and selected for the NIH Distinguished Scholars Program

 Dr. Choi has received numerous awards for her work, including the NCI Director’s Intramural Innovation Award and the DCEG Outstanding Research Paper by a Fellow.

-Dr. Choi’s research focuses on understanding genetic susceptibility to melanoma and lung cancer.
+Dr. Choi’s research focuses on understanding genetic susceptibility to lung cancer and melanoma.

 Genetic Susceptibility to Lung Cancer and Melanoma

 A central goal of Dr. Choi’s research is to identify genes and molecular pathways through which heritable genetic variants confer increased cancer risk.
 Genome-wide association studies (GWAS) have identified numerous genomic loci associated with lung cancer risk, including those specifically associated with smoking status, ethnicity, histological subtypes, and a specific somatic driver mutation.
 To identify functional variants and affected genes from these loci simultaneously, Dr. Choi uses a functional genomics approach, including massively parallel reporter assays (MPRA), CRISPR-based screening, and chromatin interaction studies.
-She also explores heritable gene expression regulation patterns by building cell-type specific expression quantitative loci (eQTL) and other QTL datasets (e.g. DNA methylation, RNA splicing, and microRNA expression).
+She also explores heritable gene expression regulation patterns by building expression quantitative loci (eQTL) datasets from diverse ancestries, including cell-type-specific datasets using single-cell sequencing technologies.
 These QTL datasets allow her to characterize lung cancer and melanoma GWAS loci by integrating them with other functional genomic data.
 She further investigates susceptibility genes identified from these integrative approaches in cell-based systems to elucidate their roles in tumor evolutionary trajectory in the context of somatic driver events.